askmike/gekko/docs/internals/events.md

         vwp: [number, average weighted price of candle],
         volume: [number, total volume volume],
         trades: [number, amount of trades]
       }

+### stratWarmupCompleted event

+- What: An object signaling that the strategy is now completely warmed up and will start signaling advice.
+- When: Once the strategy consumed more market data than defined by the required history.
+- Subscribe: Your plugin can subscribe to this event by registering the `processWarmupCompleted` method.
+- Notes:
+  - This event is triggered on init when the strategy does not require any history (and thus no warmup time).
+- Example:
+      {
+        start: [moment object of the start time of the last candle in the warmup], }

 ### advice event